Skip to content

 Governor Limits Every CTA Must Know

-You do not need to memorize every number, but you must understand the categories, why they exist (multi-tenant fairness), and how they influence architecture decisions.
+Memorizing every number is not required.
+Understanding the categories, why they exist (multi-tenant fairness), and how they influence architecture decisions is what matters.

 Limit CategoryKey NumbersArchitectural Impact